Q1: Answer the following questions based on the diagram given below:

 Q4: Answer the following questions based on the diagram given below:

-(i) Describe the experiment shown in Figure.
+(i) Describe the experiment shown in the Figure.

-Ans: In the experiment shown in Figure, we take some camphor, crush it, and place it in a china dish.
+Ans: In the experiment shown in the Figure, we take some camphor, crush it, and place it in a china dish.
 Then, we place an inverted funnel over the china dish with a cotton plug on the stem of the funnel.
 Finally, we heat the setup slowly and observe the changes.

 (ii) What is the purpose of using the inverted funnel and cotton plug in this experiment?

-Ans: The inverted funnel with a cotton plug is used to collect the vapors produced during the heating process and prevent them from escaping.
+Ans: The inverted funnel with a cotton plug is used to collect the vapours produced during the heating process and prevent them from escaping.
 It helps in observing and studying the substances released during the experiment.

 (iii) What happens to the camphor when it is heated in this experiment?